cbrun/cbrun.github.io/_posts/2016-04-14-ecore-design-checklist.md

 or `aql:self.eInverse(anEReferenceName)` to navigate on the inverse of the reference `anEReferenceName` from the objeect `self`.

-### ☑ My EPackage have low coupling with other EPackages
+### ☑ The dependencies in between EPackages are in control

 Inheritance or references in between EPackages can quickly get tricky (and the former even sooner than the later).
 It is so easy to do using the modeling tools that one can easily abuse it, but in the end your Ecore model is translated to Java and OSGi components, you'll have to deal with the technical coordination.